Appointment of new Director - Professor David Lambert

-The Humanities Research Centre is delighted to announce the appointment of Dr Christina Lupton as its new Director.
+The HRC is delighted to announce the appointment of Professor David Lambert as the new Director of the Humanities Research Centre.

 The HRC now has two book series showcasing the best current work in the faculty.